Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Image Credit: andrescarlofotografia, Pixabay

-Unfortunately, the elevated temperatures that can occur in a vehicle can cause a dog to go into heat stroke, which can lead to excessive drooling.
-Heatstroke is a dangerous situation that can occur in only a few minutes when the car is too hot, and it can also result in collapse or even death.
+Unfortunately, the elevated temperatures that can occur in a vehicle can cause a dog to suffer from heat-related illness, from heat exhaustion to heat stroke.
+Both situations can cause drooling, but other signs will also be obvious.
+Heatstroke is an extremely dangerous situation that can occur in only a few minutes when the car is too hot, and it can also result in collapse or even death.

 What Can You Do About It?

-• The best way to prevent your pet from getting heat stroke is to avoid allowing them to enter a vehicle until it has had time to air out and to never leave them inside with the windows rolled up.
-Ensure that they have plenty of ventilation if you need to leave the car for a few minutes, such as to fill up on gas.
-Monitor your dog closely for signs of them getting too warm, and provide them with plenty of fresh water to keep them hydrated.
+• The best way to prevent your pet from getting heat exhaustion and heat stroke is to avoid allowing them to enter a vehicle until it has had time to air out and to never leave them inside the car unattended, even if you are planning to be away for 5 minutes.
+You never know how long you may be delayed and the consequences can be fatal.
+Monitor your dog closely for signs of them getting too warm, provide them with plenty of fresh water to keep them hydrated, and always allow ventilation.

 hepper-dog-paw-divider2